MistyCommunity/Documentation/src/content/onboarding/3-ways-to-interact-with-misty/api-explorer.md

 The data that's sent over WebSocket connections is described in detail [here](/onboarding/creating-skills/writing-skill/#websocket-connections).
 See [our GitHub repo](https://github.com/MistyCommunity/MistyI/tree/master/Skills) for examples of [programmatically subscribing](/onboarding/creating-skills/writing-skill/#sending-commands-and-subscribing-to-websockets) to WebSocket data to [create skills](/onboarding/creating-skills/writing-skill) for Misty.

 When you use the API Explorer to open WebSocket connections, you can view live data from Misty in your browser's JavaScript console.
-(Note that how you open the console will vary among browsers and platforms.)
+(How you open the console will vary among browsers and platforms.)

+Select **Show Sensors** to view the available sensor websockets.
 ![Websocket controls](../../../assets/images/websockets.png)

 ### Subscribing to Time of Flight data
-You can view a stream of data from Misty's four time-of-flight sensors in the API Explorer.
+You can view a stream of distance data from Misty I's four time-of-flight sensors in the API Explorer.
 For an example of obtaining time-of-flight data from Misty programmatically, see [this article](https://community.mistyrobotics.com/t/using-websockets-in-js-to-subscribe-to-time-of-flight-data/313).

-1. In the **Sensor Reading WebSockets** area, find the **Time of Flight** controls and click **Subscribe**.
+1. In the **Sensor Data** area, locate the **Time of Flight** controls.
+2. Toggle the switch on for the sensor position for which you want to view distance data.
-2. You can see the time of flight data in the **Distance (meters)** field.
+3. You can see the time-of-flight sensor's data in the corresponding **Distance (meters)** field.
-3. Click **Unsubscribe** when you are finished.

 ### Subscribing to Battery data

-1. In the **Sensor Reading WebSockets** area, find the **Battery Charge** controls and click **Subscribe**.
+1. In the **Sensor Data** area, find the **Battery Voltage** controls.
+2. Toggle the **Battery** switch on.
-2. You can see data from Misty's battery sensor in the **Battery Voltage** field.
+3. You can see data from Misty's battery sensor in the **Battery Voltage** field.

-3. Click **Unsubscribe** when you are finished.
+### Subscribing to Head Position Actuator data

+1. In the **Sensor Data** area, find the **Actuator Position** controls.
+2. Toggle the **Head Pitch** switch on.
+3. You can see data from the actuator sensor in the **Position (radians)** field.

 ### Subscribing to Other WebSocket data